thlorenz/findex/README.md

 them with either a `Function` or the result of `Function.toString()` to have it return the location of that function or `null` if it wasn't indexed.

+###*indexes.indexedDirs*

+This is only relevant when indexing a project (i.e. a directory and its subdirectories) and are useful in case you want to add them to the `directoryFilter` for the next indexing operation to avoid indexing the same directory twice.

+- it will contain an array of unique directories that were examined to create the indexes
+- if indexes that are passed to it already have `indexedDirs`, they will be concatenated with the ones examined

 ###*findex.find(fn)*

 ```